yuange250/Soccer-Kill-java/readme.txt

 This is game based on a popular table-game sanguo_kill.
-I change the roles in the game to some famous player,and the rules of this game is the same as sanguo-kill.
+I change the roles in the game to some famous soccer player,and the rules of this game is the same as sanguo-kill.

 programming daily:
 8-24: